abdulhaq/twilio-frontline-active-campaigns-setup/README.md

 # Twilio Frontline with Active Campaign Setup

-Working for on of my client, I faild to find any example/tutorial to integrate Twilio Frontline with Active Campaigns.
-With project allows you to Frontline mobile app with your AC contacts.
+Working for one of my client, I faild to find any example/tutorial on how to integrate Twilio Frontline with Active Campaigns.
+With this project you can integrate Frontline mobile app with your Active Campaign contacts.

 ## Features